eLearning Translation: A Complete Guide for 2026

 Expect text expansion in the target language

-Make your original learning courses translation-friendly
+Make your original eLearning courses translation-friendly

 Another thing you can do to ensure a seamless transition process is to create your original course and other reference materials with a multilingual perspective in mind.